dmbarbour/glas/docs/GlasImpl.md

 ## Garbage Collection

+### Redesign of Memory Layout

+Several mmap 'heaps', each of which contain many aligned 'pages'.
+Each page has a page header whose address is determined by masking any address within the page.

 ### Page Allocations

 mmap a few gigabytes to start, allocate in ~2MB pages.
 Each page gets a page header that includes a mark bitmap, a local card table for 'dirty' pages (e.g. old-to-young, perhaps a few more states), and some metadata (e.g. generation number, next and prev page, bump-pointer allocator, page-local free list).